Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 Scripting

-The key feature of Inception lies with the user-defined processing scripts used to automate transformation of documents into desired formats.
+A key Inception feature is user-defined processing scripts used to automate document transformation into desired formats.

-The Inception scripting language contains many commands separated into groups:
+The Inception scripting language contains many commands that can be separated into groups:

 1. Beautify